-The Maillardville neighbourhood contains a number of important stream corridors and associated riparian areas that require protection as the neighbourhood grows.
+The Maillardville neighbourhood contains a number of important stream corridors and associated riparian areas that require protection as the neighbourhood grows, supported by the Como, Nelson and Rochester Creek Integrated Watershed Management Plans.
 Plan policies seek to protect and improve downstream water quality, fish and wildlife habitat and storm water management functions, through new development and infrastructure projects, as well as through partnership-based initiatives.
-Plan policies also work to reduce human-wildlife conflicts by removing or minimizing wildlife attractants in landscaping and preventing wildlife access to solid waste.
+Plan policies also work to reduce human-wildlife conflicts by removing or minimizing wildlife attractants in landscaping, preventing wildlife access to solid waste, and following provincial and municipal best management practices for urban wildlife.

-- Require a Development Permit for all development of land within watercourses and associated riparian areas, as shown as Riparian Assessment Areas on Schedule A - b) Improve natural areas and wildlife corridors through new development, infrastructure projects and other funding opportunities for areas in and around Nelson, Como, Booth, MacDonald and Popeye creeks and tributaries. - c) Pursue through new development, infrastructure projects, partnerships and other funding sources, opportunities to rehabilitate natural areas for improved environmental function and quality. - d) Ensure the use of wildlife-resistant garbage and recycling receptacles near and in parks, schools, urban trails, greenways and other areas of high pedestrian activity, as appropriate. - Require multi-family residential, commercial, mixed-use and industrial development to manage solid waste by providing secure space and facilities for wildlife-resistant garbage and recycling collection. - f) Exclude wildlife attractants from landscape plans for new development.
+- Require a Development Permit for all development of land within watercourses and associated riparian areas, as shown as Riparian Assessment Areas on Schedule A. - Improve natural areas and wildlife corridors through new development, infrastructure projects and other funding opportunities for areas in and around creeks and tributaries in the Como, Nelson and Rochester Creek watersheds. - c) Pursue through new development, infrastructure projects, partnerships and other funding sources, opportunities to rehabilitate natural areas for improved environmental function and quality. - d) Ensure the use of bear/wildlife-resistant garbage and recycling receptacles near and in parks, schools, urban trails, greenways and other areas of high pedestrian activity, as appropriate. - e) Require multi-family and Housing Choices residential, commercial, mixeduse and industrial development to manage solid waste by providing secure space and facilities for bear/wildlife-resistant garbage, organics and recycling collection. - f) Maximize the use of native plant species in landscape plans for new development. - g) Utilize bear/wildlife-resistant fencing (minimum 1.8 metre, or 6 feet, high chain-link fencing) along Riparian Areas Regulation (RAR) areas as part of new development, to reduce trespass and minimize the risk of bear/wildlife -human conflicts. - h) To preserve watershed health and allow for the free movement of wildlife, subject to engineering, geotechnical and environmental review and recommendations, and where warranted, the design of new or replacement crossings over watercourses shall consider: - i.
+Clear-span bridges instead of culverts in strategic locations; or - ii.
+Large culverts, with adequate space for bear/wildlife passage.